 Other popular construction safety wearables include GPS-enabled vests that alert workers with visual or audio feedback when they enter a predefined hazard zone.
 To prevent overheating, workers can even switch on personal air conditioning vests that circulate water or cool air over the torso.
 Belt clip sensors alert supervisors when someone trips, slips or falls.
 Other monitors track exposure to toxic gas and other hazards.

 Workers can also wear smart helmets and badges with coded electronic information about each employee’s training and certifications, crucial information needed for on-site safety.

 Large contractors lead the way in adopting wearable safety technology, with 21 percent using the devices, according to a 2017 survey conducted by Dodge Data & Analytics.
 Overall, 13 percent of contractors surveyed reported using wearable devices.
 Around 82 percent of respondents reported that using wearable devices has a “positive impact on safety” on construction sites.

 Managing wearables and workers

 Here at PODS, we understand that construction projects change and evolve.
-That’s why wearables can be organized and stored in our weather-resistant mobile storage containers for easy access at one or multiple job sites.
+That’s why construction safety wearables can be organized and stored in our weather-resistant mobile storage containers for easy access at one or multiple job sites.
 PODS can drop off containers, and once loaded with your wearables, we can pick them up and deliver them to a new location, suiting each project’s needs.
 Contact PODS for Business for more information.

-Wearables impact the bottom line
+Wearables impact bottom line